rust-lang/book/src/ch15-06-reference-cycles.md

 ```

 When we create the `branch` node, it will also have a new `Weak<Node>`
-reference in the `parent` field, because `branch` doesn’t have a parent node.
+reference in the `parent` field because `branch` doesn’t have a parent node.
 We still have `leaf` as one of the children of `branch`.
 Once we have the
 `Node` instance in `branch`, we can modify `leaf` to give it a `Weak<Node>`
 reference to its parent.
 We use the `borrow_mut` method on the